 Transcranial direct current stimulation (tDCS).
 For non-invasive brain stimulation, a direct current of 1 mA was delivered for twenty minutes using a battery-driven DC stimulator (neuroConn, Germany).
 Target of our stimulation protocol was the mPFC based on its potential key role in enabling flexible value-based decision-making (Fellows and Farah, 2003) (Fellows and Farah, 2005) (Fellows and Farah, 2007) (Glascher et al., 2012) (O’Doherty et al., 2003) (O’Doherty, 2011) (Rushworth et al., 2009) (Rushworth et al., 2011) (Rushworth et al., 2012).
 Using neuronavigation (Brainsight Version 2; Rogue Research, Canada), the stimulation electrode (4 x 4 cm, current density: 0.0625 mA/cm²) was placed over the mPFC region targeting MNI-coordinate: X = -8, Y = 62, Z = 12, reflecting peak statistics of inter-individual differences in coding of neural signatures incorporating values of the unchosen option in the mPFC, which were linked to inter-individual differences in behavior, reported in a previous study of our research group (Reiter et al., 2016c).
 A link between additional coding of unchosen choice values in medial prefrontal brain activation and inter-individual differences in behavior in this particular task was also demonstrated in another independent study (Reiter et al., 2016a).
 Similar tDCS setups have been deployed in the context of decision-making tasks (Hämmerer et al., 2016) (Soutschek et al., 2017).
 The reference electrode (10 x 10 cm, current density: 0.01 mA/cm2) was centrally placed on Cz according to the EEG 10-20 system.
 The small size of the stimulation electrode intentionally maximizes the current density in the cortical target region in order to promote the desired modulation of cortical excitability, whereas the large size of the reference electrode minimizes current density in the underlying cortex in order to enhance focality of tDCS (Nitsche and Doemkes, 2007).
 The electrodes were attached to the participants’ heads using elastic straps in a pair of saline-soaked sponges.
 To minimize impedance, the scalp was carefully cleaned with 70% isopropyl alcohol pads before attaching the electrodes to the head.
 To minimize side effects, such as itching or tingling sensations, current was ramped up and down for 30 s before and after stimulation.
 During verum stimulation, current was delivered for 20 min, while during sham stimulation current was maintained for only 30 s.
 Five minutes after the onset of stimulation, the experimental task was started.
 At the end of each testing session all participants were asked about their estimate whether sham or verum stimulation was administered.
-Successful blinding was tested by binomial tests on false/right ratings at a p-level of .05.
+Successful blinding was tested questionairs amploying binomial tests on false/right ratings at a p-level of .05.

 Behavioral data analysis.
 Behavioral performance was quantified as choices of the stimulus with the 80% reward probability (correct choices) and was analyzed using a mixed-design ANOVA with within-subjects factors stimulation (sham stimulation, verum stimulation) and phase (pre-reversal, reversal, and post-reversal phase), and between-subjects factor group (anodal tDCS group, cathodal tDCS group).
 Further, we investigated the effect of previous feedback on subsequent choices.
 To this end, we conducted a logistic regression in order to predict stay-behavior, defined as choosing the same stimulus as in the previous trial, using the glmfit function in MATLAB (The MathWorks, R2016b).
 We predicted stay-behavior depending on feedback in the previous trial (‘win-stay’ vs. ‘lose-stay’) and on the three phases of the task.
 Subsequently, we performed a mixed-design ANOVA on stay-behavior with within-subjects factors stimulation, feedback and phase, and between-subjects factor group.
 In case of violated assumptions of sphericity, we report Greenhouse-Geisser corrected F-values.